codecoincognition/menu-visualizer/replit.md

-# Multimodal AI Application
+# Menu Visualizer Application

 ## Overview

-This is a full-stack educational application demonstrating multimodal AI capabilities, specifically image analysis and text-to-speech functionality.
-The application allows users to upload images, analyze them using Google's Gemini Vision API, and listen to the analysis results using browser-based text-to-speech.
+This is a full-stack food menu visualization application that transforms text-based menu items into visual displays with AI-generated food images.
+The application uses Google's Gemini API to parse menu text, extract food items, and create engaging visual presentations with text-to-speech functionality to read menu items aloud.

 ## System Architecture